Collection of short message cards posted online

 I would like to ask about the new cash registers that were introduced on September 1st.
 I understand that you are having difficulty adapting to the new machines at your co-op facilities, especially in the cafeteria.
 I apologize for asking this question when you are already struggling to adapt, but I have three questions regarding this

--Are there any current countermeasures?
+• Are there any current countermeasures?

-If there are any countermeasures being implemented or being considered to address the above causes, we would like to hear about them.
+If there are any countermeasures being implemented or considered to address the above causes, please let us know.

 Please feel free to answer only the parts you are able to answer, so thank you for your consideration